Duracell Logo

 Duracell Logo History

-This logo has two dates of origin: the first is associated with its opening, the second – with its official registration.
+This logo has two inception dates: the first is associated with its discovery, and the second with its official registration.
 The difference between them is over 30 years.
-The final visual identification appeared even later – in 1971 when the color scheme was approved.
-The trademark mascot (rabbit) has been in use since 1973.
+The final visual identity appeared even later – in 1971 when the color palette was approved.
+The brand’s mascot (the bunny) has been used since 1973.

 What is Duracell?

-Duracell is a manufacturer of alkaline, lithium, and nickel-metal hydride batteries and rechargeable batteries in various sizes.
-The company was founded in the United States in 1924 and was acquired by the conglomerate Procter & Gamble in 1996.
-In 2014, it was acquired by the American multinational holding company Berkshire Hathaway.
-Among Duracell’s innovative products are Power Pix rechargeable batteries for high-power devices and CopperTop (Plus) batteries designed for digital devices.
+Duracell is a manufacturer of alkaline, lithium, and nickel-metal hydride batteries and accumulators of various sizes.
+The company was founded in the USA in 1924, and in 1996, it was acquired by the conglomerate Procter & Gamble.
+In 2014, it was acquired by the American multinational holding Berkshire Hathaway.
+Among Duracell’s innovative products are Power Pix rechargeable batteries for high-energy-consuming devices and CopperTop (Plus) batteries designed for digital devices.

 1964 – 1977